nsidc/data-access-tool-backend/README.md

 - Access to NSIDC's internal Virtual Machine infrastructure.
 It is expected that this backend system be deployed via the [data-access-tool-vm](https://github.com/nsidc/data-access-tool-ui) project.

-## Background

-This service was originally a part of the [hermes-api](https://bitbucket.org/nsidc/hermes-api/src).
-It was moved to a standalone service to support the decommissioning of ECS and the rest of the hermes stack planned for July 2026.

 ## Contributing